learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

         - In this case the same keys are required as for `attention`.
 - `readoutdict` (dict): A dictionary that tells you how to convert the final pooled fingerprint into a prediction.
 Each key corresponds to the name of a different quantity to predict.
 Each value is a list of layer dictionaries telling you which layers to apply sequentially.

 In the example given in `schnet_config.json`, a vector of size 900 (3x `mol_basis` because of three attention heads with concatenation) is converted to size 450 through a linear layer.
 Then a dropout layer and the ReLU activation are applied.
 Then another linear layer converts it to size 1, and a final dropout layer is applied.
 Note that this does not have a sigmoid layer because the model is trained with a BCELogits loss, which is equal to cross-entropy loss + sigmoid, but is more stable.
-At inference you must remember to apply the sigmoid layer!
+At inference time you must remember to put the model into `eval` mode so that a sigmoid layer is applied!

 - `gauss_embed` (bool): Whether to expand distances in a Gaussian basis, or just use them as they are
 - `batch_embeddings` (bool): Whether to use fingerprints already present in the dataset instead of learning the fingerprints.
 In this case the dataset properties must contain fingerprints under the key `fingerprints`.